 IP Phones (and SIP clients in general) need to register with a central server mainly because this allows the phone’s location to be known when it is required to receive an incoming call.
 The “location”…

-Network Address Translation (NAT) is a mechanism for changing IP address of an outgoing and incoming data packet at network boundary.
+Network Address Translation (NAT) is a mechanism for changing the IP address of outgoing and incoming data packets at a network boundary.
 The motivation for this conversion is shortage of IPv4 network addresses.
-A network gateway…
+A network…

-A wayleave is the written permission of the land/property owner to install network cabling on their site.
-Suppliers are bound by UK law to obtain this permission BEFORE starting any work or extending any existing…
+A wayleave consent is the written permission of the land/property owner to install network cabling on their site.
+Suppliers are bound by UK law to obtain this permission BEFORE starting any work or extending any…

 Excess Construction Charges (ECCs) cover the additional costs where additional infrastructure or bespoke work is required to: • Provide new or extended installation at a customer’s site where the suppliers would otherwise choose not to…